makinarocks/awesome-industrial-machine-datasets/data-explanation/UK ERC dataset/README.md

 The metadata files are in YAML text file format (YAML is a superset of the JSON format).
 This metadata describes properties such as the specifications of each appliance; the mains wiring between the meters and between meters and appliances; exactly which measurements are provided by each meter; which room each appliance belongs in etc.

 The labels.dat file in each directory is redundant and is only included to provide compatibility with REDD.
 All data in UK-DALE as of January 2015 are available from the UK Energy Research Council’s Energy Data Centre.
-The data are also available from www.doc.ic.ac.uk/ ∼ dk3810/data.

 The latter source will be updated as we collect more data.
 There are three forms of data in UK-DALE: